Topics on This Page:

-Eligible clergy can continue to claim a parsonage exclusion after retirement on distributions from their RPB 403(b) or Rabbi Trust accounts, as well as from their MetLife annuity.
+Eligible clergy can continue to claim a parsonage exclusion after retirement on distributions from their RPB 403(b) and Rabbi Trust accounts as well as from their MetLife annuity and on disability payments from our Long Term Disability Plan.
 This means the portion of your distributions used for allowable housing expenses are not subject to federal income tax.

 Make sure you understand the important features and limitations of this tax benefit explained below.
 And we suggest that you consult your financial or tax advisors for assistance in tax planning and compliance with IRS parsonage regulations.

 To exclude housing expenses for your primary residence from your federal income tax during retirement you must:

 - Have distributions from a qualified church plan that has authority from the employer to designate parsonage (like RPB).

 - Have been an ordained clergy member during the time the contributions were made.

 - Have made contributions to your 403(b) account out of your ministerial earnings.

 - Be of retirement age to begin distributions, as defined by the IRS.

 If you've rolled money into your RPB account from another 403(b) account at an RPB-eligible employer, distributions from these funds are also eligible for the the parsonage tax exclusion.

 Please note that the housing allowance tax exclusion is only available to clergy—a surviving spouse cannot claim the housing allowance exclusion on distributions from RPB accounts.